-- (3) The pro forma consolidated balance sheet information gives effect to the Preferred Shares Conversion, Preferred Warrant Exercise and the Shopify Warrant Exercise, but does not give effect to amortization of the additional warrants issued to Shopify on April 12, 2021. - The pro forma as adjusted balance sheet information gives further effect to the issuance of 15,000,000 ordinary shares in this offering at the assumed initial public offering price of \$24.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-A \$1.00 increase or decrease in the assumed initial public offering price of \$24.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the as adjusted amount of each of total assets, additional paid-in capital and total shareholders' (deficit) equity by approximately \$14.0 million, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 1,000,000 shares in the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the as adjusted amount of each of total assets, additional paid-in capital and total shareholders' (deficit) equity by approximately \$22.3 million, assuming no change in the assumed initial public offering price of \$24.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma consolidated balance sheet information gives effect to the Preferred Shares Conversion.

+(3) (4) The pro forma as adjusted balance sheet information gives further effect to the issuance of ordinary shares in this offering per ordinary share, which is the midpoint of the price range set forth on the at the assumed initial public offering price of \$ cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the as adjusted amount of each of total assets, additional paid-in capital and total shareholders' (deficit) equity by approximately \$ million, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 shares in the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the as adjusted amount of each of total assets, additional paid-in capital and total shareholders' (deficit) equity by approximately \$ million, assuming no change in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.